 The downside to built-in sink units can be the sink taking up too much room, leaving minimal storage space underneath.
 When choosing a unit, it's important to opt for something with a couple of deep drawers and ample storage potential.

 Love the look of this bathroom?
 You are going to want to see the rest of this gorgeous log cabin.

-25. Go for a storage bath panel
+29. Go for a storage bath panel

 These things are ingenious, especially if you have a small bathroom that makes multi-functional furniture a must.
 How does a storage bath panel work?
 Basically, the space behind the panel that covers the side of your bath that's not being taken up by the bath itself is used as extra bathroom storage.

 There are lots of different options, from cupboards, drawers and sliding doors, plus you can find models that aren't even very expensive.

 How do I add more storage to my bathroom?